devonostendorf/local-like-and-share/README.md

 * Initial release

 ## Upgrade Notice ##

+### 1.0.5 ###
+Renamed CSS classes to avoid clashes with CSS from other packages.
+Improved performance for public-facing counts by aggregating in post meta data.
+Updated custom table create statements to adhere to WordPress 4.6 dbDelta() KEY format.
+Added option to display abbreviations for large count values.

 ### 1.0.4 ###
 Fixed issue with translation check generating errors during core update process.